ModestyJ/sv_mon_logic/README.md

 utilization_if.sv
 sv_mon_pkg.sv
 ```
 * Instantiate inteface and connect them to the virtual interface in the monitor class.
-Refer to `tb_example.sv`
+Refer to `tb_example.sv`.
+Please keep in mind that `import sv_mon_pkg::*;` must be added in your TB to use monitor classes.
 * Do simulation using RTL simulators such as xcelium, vcs and modelsim
 * Report files will be generated in the simulation time
 ```